 What Ingredients Go in Stuffed Pork Chops?

-I’m going to break down the ingredients into three categories: filling, stuffing, and sauce.
+I’m going to break down the ingredients for this stuffed pork chop recipe into three categories: filling, stuffing, and sauce.
 So the list is going to appear long, but don’t let it scare you!
 Most of it is spices and items you already have on hand.
 Here is what you will need:

 Filling